weepboop/VirtualVisitors/README.md

 # Devleoper Manual

 **Your Developer Manual covers:**
+Using the supplied repository link, clone the repository to your local computer before installing the application and its dependencies.
+Once the cloning process is complete, open the project folder in your terminal and do npm install.
+All of the required packages specified in the package.json file will be installed by this command.
+As prerequisites for this application, make sure your machine has both Node.js and npm installed.
+Create a.env file in the root directory and add the necessary variables if you need to specify environment variables.
+You might also wish to run npm install -g nodemon to globally install nodemon for more seamless development.
+This will help the server restart automatically while you're working on it.

 **How to install your application and all dependencies:**
+Go to the project directory and type the command npm start to launch the application on your local server.
+If nodemon is installed, you can start the application with automatic restarts for code changes by using the nodemon index.js command.
+The server will run on http://localhost:3000/ by default.
+To interact with the application, launch a web browser or use a program like Postman.
+You can use services like Heroku or Vercel if you wish to launch the application.
+Deploy using the platform's web interface or CLI after connecting your repository to it and configuring environment variables as necessary.

 **How to run your application on a server:**
+Automated tests are not yet included in the application.
+Frameworks like Jest or Mocha can be utilized if you wish to include tests.
+The command npm test in the terminal can be used to execute the test scripts after they have been written and added to the project.
+All test cases will be run by this command, and the outcomes will show whether the application performs as intended.

 **How to run any tests you have written for your software:**
+GET /: This endpoint verifies the server's operation.
+A JSON message, such {"message": "Server is running"}, is returned.
+/api/data POST: A JSON payload in the request body is used by this endpoint to get information such as a user's name and email.
+A success message, like {"message": "Data received successfully"}, is returned in response.
+Details regarding the input format, response format, and purpose should be included in any additional endpoints that are added.

 **The API for your server application - all GET, POST, PATCH, etc endpoints, and what they each do:**